ccxt-rest/ccxt-rest-website/source/50_generated_api.html.md

 `GET /exchange/{exchangeName}/{exchangeId}/order/{orderId}`

-Retrieves the informatoin of an order on the exchange referenced by the exchangeName, exchangeId and orderId
+Retrieves the informatoin of an order on the exchange referenced by the exchangeName, exchangeId and orderId.
+Parameters listed here are common to all exchanges.
+But any other parameter passed would be forwarded as well into the exchange.

 <h3 id="fetchorder-parameters">Parameters</h3>